alsalafiyyah/alsalafiyyah.github.io/_posts/salafism/2020-09-05-various-movements.md

 date: 2020-09-05
 locale: en
 lang: en
-excerpt: In Sudan, an Islamic Organization among the various movements of Sufism and Salafism has been established.
+summary: In Sudan, an Islamic Organization among the various movements of Sufism and Salafism has been established.
 category: [fatwas,manhaj,sects]
 muftis:
   shaykh: